golubitsky/blog/_posts/2022-04-16-Practice-Log-3.md

 But the `E♭` pedal _is_ there.

-Another way to think of these first three chords is as `pedal + major 7 chord with root an interval above the pedal)`: where the intervals are, respectively `m7`, `m3`, `TT`; or even more simply, a major chord in all cases, with the melody playing the major 7.

-In this way — disregarding the pedal — the root motion for the first 4 bars is: `A♭: 4 ♭7 ♭2 5 1` or `E♭: ♭7 ♭3 ♭5 1; A♭: 1` — outlining/suggesting the chords `E♭ half diminished` and `A♭ major`.

-But of course there's that pesky `E♭ dominant 7 alt` chord on Bar 3 beats 3 and 4.
-If we ignore it, then the interesting pattern of tonal gravity emerges (this is no longer complete support of the melody of _Naima_ on that second half of Bar 3, but it's close): `D♭△ G♭△ A△ D△ A♭△`.
-There are now two groups of tonal gravity motion, and all the chords are major 7 chords.
+`E♭ Locrian` scale (based on the 7th degree of the `E major scale`) contains both the `A major 7` _and_ the `E♭` pedal.
+It makes sense that it's a weird one, because this is a weird sound.

+So this ends up being an `E♭ half-diminished 7`.

 #### Beats 3 and 4

-We are closer to resolution — the chord is finally built on the pedal `E♭`, it's hard to hear the exact voicing, but it's an `E♭ dominant 7 alt`, with the melody sounding the `♯9` (`F♯`), with perhaps a `♭9` also present, I can't decide.
+We are closer to resolution — the chord is again built on the pedal `E♭`, it's hard to hear the exact voicing, but since a `C` clashes with the voicing, I hear this is _not_ an `E♭ half-whole octatonic scale`.
+Instead, it's built on the `E melodic minor scale`.

-TODO: there's question about this chord.
-Note the other TODO below.
-Could it be a major 7 construction over the `E♭` (as also alluded to above)?
+And so this _must_ be an `E♭ dominant 7 alt`, with the melody sounding the `♯9` (`F♯`) and the `1` (`E♭`).

+What makes it really hard to hear is the continued `E♭ pedal` with the really close piano voicings — just 3 notes each, all using the same `m2 M3` voicing:

+- Bar 3 (beats 1 and 2): `G♯ A C♯`
+- Bar 3 (beats 3 and 4): `F♯ G B` — this voicing is essential to the sound
+- Bar 4: `G A♭ C`

+##### Tonal gravity tangent

+Another way to think of these first three/four chords is as `pedal + major 7 chord with root an interval above the pedal)`: where the intervals are, respectively `m7`, `m3`, `TT`.

+However if we ignore the pedal altogether, what emerges is root motion as two sets of `major 7` chords moving with tonal gravity (this is no longer _complete_ support of the melody of _Naima_ on that second half of Bar 3, but it's close): `D♭△ G♭△ A△ D△` — this kind of "wants" to resolve to a `D♭△` (not to the `A♭△` in _Naima_).

+This also sounds an awful lot like the whole-tone/thirds/Giant Steps situation...

 ### Bar 4